 The reason video content is so big on the internet in the first place is for the very reason that it’s incredibly easy to publish videos and distribute them to anyone around the world, for free.

 Videos lend themselves very well to sharing and they have a natural tendency to create conversations online.
 This makes distribution of videos one of the more effective law firm content marketing strategies out there.

 Here are the most important ways and places to share your video online:

 All other major social media channels are making much more of an effort to incorporate video content due to its incredible popularity.
-Facebook, Twitter, LinkedIn, and Instagram are also important outlets for connecting with your clients and potential clients.
-So you should be sure to share your law firm marketing video across all of these social media channels on a regular basis as well.
+Facebook, Twitter, LinkedIn, Instagram, and TikTok are also important outlets for connecting with your clients and potential clients.
+So you should be sure to share your law firm marketing video across all of these social media channels regularly as well.

 Measuring Your Results

 Finally, you’ll want to have some way of determining the success of your law firm video marketing strategy, and that means measuring and analyzing the results.

 The number of views is certainly a good metric to keep your eye on—if no one is viewing the video, it’s either not interesting to people, not useful for them, or you haven’t done a very good job of distributing it.
 You might need to revisit steps one and two above to come up with a new audience and/or concept.

 However, views alone aren’t all that important if your primary goal is to attract new clients.
 The following factors also matter: